1. What is a Hybrid Fund?

 6. Top 5 Hybrid Funds in India

 While selecting a fund, you need to analyse the fund from different angles.
-There are various quantitative and qualitative parameters which can be used to arrive at the best hybrid funds as per your requirements.
+There are various quantitative and qualitative parameters that can tell you which is the best hybrid fund that will suit you.
 Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.

 The following table represents the top 5 balanced funds in India based on the past 5 year returns.
 Investors may choose the funds based on a different investment horizon like 10 years returns.
 You may include other criteria like financial ratios as well.